m-labs/artiq/doc/manual/installing.rst

 You may need to repeat these steps every time you plug the FPGA board into a port where it has not been plugged into previously on the same system.

-.. _flashing-core-device:

 Writing the flash
 ^^^^^^^^^^^^^^^^^

-Then, you write the flash:
+Then, you can write the flash:

 * For Kasli::

-      $ artiq_flash -V [your board variant]
+      $ artiq_flash -V [your system variant]

 * For the KC705 board::